The CW: Network programming and scheduling

-The CW formerly aired short segments during commercial breaks within certain episodes of its programs known as "Content Wraps" – a play on the network's name – in order to advertise one company's product during part or the entirety of a commercial break, a concept since classified under the term of native advertising.
-The entertainment magazine series CW Now was inspired in part by the success of the Content Wraps as it was intended to be a series with product placement; the program was cancelled in 2008, after a single 23-episode season.
-For the 2006–07 season, The CW reached an agreement with American Eagle Outfitters to incorporate tie-ins with the company's aerie clothing line as part of the Content Wrap concept within the network's Tuesday night schedule, which included subjects in the commercials commenting on plot points in each of the shows.
+The CW formerly aired short segments during commercial breaks within certain episodes of its programs known as "Content Wraps"—a play on the network's name—to advertise one company's product during part or the entirety of a commercial break, a concept since classified under the term of native advertising.
+The entertainment magazine series CW Now was inspired in part by the success of the Content Wraps as it was intended to be a series with product placement; the program was canceled in 2008, after a single 23-episode season.
+For the 2006–07 season, the CW reached an agreement with American Eagle Outfitters to incorporate tie-ins with the company's aerie clothing line as part of the Content Wrap concept within the network's Tuesday night schedule, which included subjects in the commercials commenting on plot points in each of the shows.
 The agreement was cut down to regular advertising in February 2007, after a fan backlash by viewers of both shows and general criticism of the campaign.

-On May 12, 2021, executives with The CW announced it would start offering prime-time programming seven days a week for the first time since the broadcast network launched in 2006.
-As part of the deal, The CW said it returned its 3:00 p.m. to 4:00 p.m. weekday programming block to its affiliates.